sage-code/maj/verbs.md

 Preposition: di = about

 * jo diku'na una saga di la roma! = I will tell a story about the past!
-* nu dovu sh diku'da  di la nova!  = we will have to talk about the present!
+* nu dovu'da sh diku  di la nova!  = we will have to talk about the present!
-* tu kotu'da sh diku  di la nova!  = you will continue to talk about the future!
+* tu kotu'da sh diku  di la dopa!  = you will continue to talk about the future!

 ## Verb transformation